 Although the pandemic has somewhat diminished to a slow halt all over the US, it affected the traditional work-life balance loop (alongside many other factors).

 Especially, for those States that were already ranking low for work-life balance, it became harder than ever for an average Joe to juggle family duties and job responsibilities.

 We recently analyzed data for all 50 U.S. states by comparing key pain points, such as; the average number of employees’ work hours, work-life balance rating according to online trends, and the overall risk of experiencing burnout at an early onset.

 Surprisingly, New York is the number one ranked State in terms of worst work-life balance quanta.
 An average New Yorker works 40.5 – 50 hours a week, putting it parallel to 116 cities in terms of stressful work hours.
 Whereas, Utah, Virginia, and Georgia didn’t seem too far behind, following the former State in its footsteps.

-Meanwhile South Dakota, Idaho, and Nebraska foster a culture of long-term jobs, balanced work routine, and higher employee productivity rates.
+Meanwhile, South Dakota, Idaho, and Nebraska foster a culture of long-term jobs, balanced work routines, and higher employee productivity rates.
 These States also have a long-standing record of maintaining time and location flexibility for workers, off-premise/ remote channel work opportunities, and vice versa.

 Importance of Work-Life Balance in the United States

 For the new generation, it is relatively difficult to seek control and manage a good balance between their work life and private life.
 However, it is important to know that many States ranked lowest for worst work-life balance have a higher proportion of blue-collar jobs.

 More People Flocking to Work-Life Balance Apps & Programs